downzer0/dotfiles/README.md

 # Navigate to the directory
 cd ~/.dotfiles

-# Run the bootstrap script
+# Run the bootstrap command
+dot bootstrap
+# or use the legacy script
-script/bootstrap
+# script/bootstrap
 ```

+### Prerequisites

+Before running the installation, you may want to review and customize:
+- **Brewfile**: Edit to include/exclude applications you want installed
+- **zsh/zshrc.symlink**: Update paths specific to your machine
+- **macos/set-defaults.sh**: Review macOS system preferences to be set

-The bootstrap script will:
+The bootstrap command will:
 1. 🔧 Set up your Git configuration (name and email)
 2. 🔗 Create symlinks for dotfiles in your home directory
 3. 📦 Check if Homebrew is installed (installs if needed)
 4. ❓ Prompt you to continue with the full installation

-If you choose to continue, the installation will:
+If you choose to continue, the installation (`dot install`) will:
 1. 📦 Install all packages from the Brewfile (brew, cask, and mas apps)
-2. 🔍 Check for macOS software updates (optional)
-3. 🔧 Set up FNM and Node.js LTS
+2. 🔧 Set up FNM and Node.js LTS
+3. ⚙️  Run all topic-specific installers (macos, fnm, zsh)
-4. 🍎 Apply macOS system defaults
+4. 🍏 Apply macOS system defaults

 ### Password Prompts